 Geoff Lotter – Director

-Geoff Lotter is a partner at EY with more than 30 years experience auditing medium to large corporate entities.
-A Chartered Accountant and Registered Company Auditor, Geoff manages a large portfolio of clients, providing a full assurance offering across the real estate, construction and hospitality sectors.
-He has a particular focus on the emerging and owner managed private companies, and audits a number of non-for-profit entities.
+Geoff Lotter is a partner at EY with more than 35 years’ experience auditing medium to large corporate entities.
+A Chartered Accountant (FCA) and Registered Company Auditor (RCA), Geoff manages a large portfolio of clients, providing a full assurance offering across the real estate, construction and hospitality sectors.
+He has a particular focus on the emerging and owner managed private companies and audits a number of not-for-profit entities.

 Geoff has provided audit and accounting advice on a number of property related transactions, predominately in the retail and hospitality sectors.
 In addition to audits, Geoff’s expertise includes investigations, due diligence and independent accountant reports.
-Prior to joining EY, Perth in 1999, Geoff spent 17 years with KPMG South Africa.
+Prior to joining EY Perth, Geoff spent 17 years with KPMG South Africa.
 Geoff is also a Director of the Cycling Development Foundation.